elshor/naturaljs/readme.md

 Second, when the programmer writes a code that may be interpreted in several ways, the parser can warn the programmer that the expression is ambiguous.
 The parser can also show the possible parses in unambiguous notation using parentheses, so the programmer can choose the correct parse.

 ## Comprehensibility
-We believe that complete natural language programming is too complex to handle in a single go.
-As stated, we prefer that gradual approach of incrementally adding natural language functionality to an existing programming language, javascript in our case.
+We believe that full fledged natural language programming is too complex to handle in a single go.
+As stated, we prefer the gradual approach of incrementally adding natural language functionality to an existing programming language, javascript in our case.
 The optimal programming style would be layered:
 * lower level - javascript functions
-* medium level - natural functions defined with javascript body
+* medium level - naturaljs functions defined with javascript body
-* high level - natural functions defined where the body of the function is defined using naturaljs.
+* high level - naturaljs functions defined where the body of the function is also defined using naturaljs.

 The high-level functions are expected to be written by programmers, but comprehensible to non-programmers such as product manager and business owners.

-Another aspect of natural language programming is hiding the technical design details of programming, in effect, making programming closer to requirement writing.
+Another aspect of natural language programming is hiding the technical design details of programming, in effect, making programming closer to writing requirements.
 Achieving that requires a lot of work that is not related in any way to natural language processing.
 We do think, tackling natural language programming should consider these aspects of programming.
-Hiding asynchronicity is one of them but many other aspects are yet to be dealt with.
+Hiding asynchronicity is one of them but many other aspects (such as data structures and batching) are yet to be dealt with.

 # Benefits of Natural Language Programming